-Prion Disease Unstoppable
+Prion Contamination Unstoppable

 Editor’s Note: In April 2019, Dr. Stanley Prusiner published conclusive evidence that Alzheimer’s disease is a prion disease.
 The implications are far-reaching.
 It impacts 50-100 million victims, their family, friends and caregivers.
 It’s time to reform policies and practices on many fronts to protect public health and animal health.